mecamarier.ca

 Since 2003, all rights accorded to a heterosexual marriage are the same in gay marriage (tax, property, inheritance law and the procedure for divorce).
 The only exception is that when a child is born by a homosexual woman, her partner is not considered to be the second parent.
 A same-sex couple may adopt children and any children born to a same-sex couple can be affiliated to the non-biological parent by means of adoption.

-USA, Midvale
+USA, Mooresville

-USA, Fayette
+USA, Dallas

 Slindsay1988